11 × in wishlist

 Whisky Reviews for Glenfarclas 105

-beautiful, complex, full-bodied nose, but not drowned in sherry, wax, dark berries, plum jam - tart fruity, creamy, looks directly older and more valuable, beeswax, furniture polish, cinnamon and oak - Christmas spices
+beautiful, complex, rich, but not drowned in sherry nose, wax, orange, apple juice, dark berries, plum jam - sour fruity, creamy, looks directly older and valuable, beeswax, furniture polish, tobacco, jasmine, cinnamon and oak - Christmas spices - very beautiful dynamic nose

 - [October, 2012] I had this dram during a community tasting near Bonn.In